 When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.

 In WCW, there was the infamous Sting vs. the Black Scorpion angle.
 In August 1990, after wrapping up another chapter in his on-again/off-again feud with Ric Flair, Sting started being harassed by a mysterious masked man who spoke with a heavily altered voice.
 The standard "masked wrestler" plotline quickly got out of control, incorporating bizarre promos, "messengers" that attacked Sting at house shows, and ringside stage illusions.
 After four months of this nonsense, the Black Scorpion was finally revealed to be...Ric Flair.
-Behind the scenes, this was an Author's Saving Throw- WCW constantly alluded to the Black Scorpion actually being The Ultimate Warrior in an attempt to get Warrior to jump ship from WWF.
+Behind the scenes, this was an Author's Saving Throw- WCW constantly alluded to the Black Scorpion actually being the Ultimate Warrior in an attempt to get Warrior to jump ship from WWFnote Sting and UW started their careers together in California before going to Memphis as the Freedom Fighters and then to "Cowboy" Bill Watts' Mid-South/UWF as the Blade Runners, Flash and Rock, before going their separate ways.
 When it didn't work, they shoehorned Flair in instead.
-Wrestle Crap has a detailed write-up of the debacle.

 The Nexus was a group of scorned rookies out for revenge against the mainframe of the WWE...only for them to eventually becomes lackeys of the already well-established CM Punk.

-In early 1993 WWE, manager Harvey Whippleman was not happy about how the Undertaker had defeated Whippleman's man Kamala in the Casket Match at Survivor Series 92, leading to Kamala's face turn and siding with Reverend Slick.
-On the January 16, 1993 (taped December 14, 1992) episode of WWF Superstars, Whippleman announced that the WWF would never be the same after he dropped "the big bomb."
-At the Royal Rumble, January 24, 1993, Whippleman revealed what "the big bomb" was: the 7'7" (billed as 8'0"), 400 lbs.+ the Giant Gonzales (real name Jorge Gonzales, formerly WCWbabyface El Gigante), who interfered in the match and eliminated the Undertaker!
+In early 1993 WWE, manager Dr. Harvey Wippleman was not happy about how The Undertaker had defeated Wippleman's man Kamala in the Casket Match at Survivor Series 92, leading to Kamala's face turn and siding with Reverend Slick.
+On the January 16, 1993 (taped December 14, 1992) episode of WWF Superstars, Wippleman announced that the WWF would never be the same after he dropped "the big bomb."
+At the Royal Rumble, January 24, 1993, Wippleman revealed what "the big bomb" was: the 7'7" (billed as 8'0"), 400 lbs.+ the Giant Gonzales (real name Jorge Gonzales, formerly WCWbabyface El Gigante), who interfered in the match and eliminated the Undertaker!
 May he rest in peace.

 Christian did this to WWECW upon his 2009 return.
 In fact, one could argue that he and Shelton Benjamin were the only reason anyone would watch the show by that point.